aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_5.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

-The ``CCS`` tool ``sdn-print`` will be used to monitor the SDN traffic and verify that the application is streaming data over the SDN network.
+The ``CCS`` tool ``sdn-print`` will be used to monitor the SDN traffic and verify that the applications is streaming data over the SDN network.

 Open another console and generate the required ``.xml`` configuration files for the ``sdn-print``.